shepai/PlantListener/README.md

 <img src="assets/pro-jCyufv6l.jpeg" width="30%">

 ## Installation
-To install this on a device you need to make sure you have a circuitpython device with the Adafruit CAP1188 library and Adafruit Onewire library both installed.
+To install this on a device you need to make sure you have a circuitpython device with the <b> Adafruit CAP1188 library</b>, <b>Adafruit Onewire library</b>, and <b>Adafruit ds18x20</b> all installed.
 Use GPIO9 for SCL pin and GPIO8 for SDA pin.
 Copy the code <a href="code/listerner.py">listerner.py</a> to the CP board.

 In another file we can import the listerner: